sharald/wkhtmltopdf-amd64/README.md

 wkhtmltopdf
 ================

-This repository contains the static compiled binaries from the [wkhtmltopdf project](http://wkhtmltopdf.org/).
+This repository contains the static compiled 64-bit AMD binary from the [wkhtmltopdf project](http://wkhtmltopdf.org/).
 More about the functionality of wkhtmltopdf and wkthmltoimage can be found there.

 Binaries for __Microsoft Windows__, also installable with composer, can be found here: [github.com/wemersonjanuario/wkhtmltopdf-windows](https://github.com/wemersonjanuario/wkhtmltopdf-windows)